Festina lente

 Strategically saying no

-Saying no to the superfluous means reducing waste, freeing resources, and minimizing distractions so I can redirect my efforts to what really matters—both to me and my clients.
+Saying no to the superfluous means reducing waste, freeing resources, and minimizing distractions so we can redirect our efforts to what really matters—both to us and our clients.

-Here are a few ways I intentionally set aside some of the Kabuki theater of commerce to actually serve my clients better:
+Here are a few ways we intentionally set aside some of the Kabuki theater of commerce to actually serve our clients better:

-My small California workshop ships out small parcel batches only about once per week.
-I proceed from the belief that, for something that aims to be a timeless heirloom object, having it arrive in 2 days versus 4 makes no meaningful difference.
-This allows me and my team to work efficiently, focusing on care and quality over a very shallow and ultimately unimportant metric.
+Our small California workshop ships out small batches only about once per week.
+We proceed from the belief that, for something that aims to be a timeless heirloom object, having it arrive in 2 days versus 4 makes no meaningful difference.
+This allows our work team to work efficiently, focusing on care and quality over a very shallow and ultimately unimportant metric.

-I don’t worship scaling, so I’m quite content with limited supply.
-Sustainability is far more important to me than revenue growth.
+We don’t worship scaling, so we're quite content with limited supply.
+Sustainability is far more important to us than revenue growth.
 Historically, most of my products have been offered as pre-orders before the manufacturing run even begins and then are sold out by the time the product is shipping.
 Others are in-stock items in small quantities that sometimes sell out within minutes (occasionally even before I’ve announced it anywhere).
 Sure, this means I’m regularly passing up min-maxing opportunities (as the kids say) to sell more stuff.
-But it also means I don’t over-produce, and that I have the bandwidth to ensure that every transaction is executed well and profitably.
-This is how you avoid blowing up.
+But it also means we don’t over-produce, and that we have the bandwidth to ensure that every transaction is executed well.

-I don’t pay influencers or use online advertising.
-My brand’s reputation has been built slowly and entirely through voluntary word of mouth, without any prompting from me.
+We don’t pay influencers or use online advertising.
+Our brand’s reputation has been built slowly and entirely through voluntary word of mouth, without any prompting from us.
 I rarely touch Discord/Reddit or participate in the online keyboard hype machine.
 I communicate primarily through my opt-in email newsletter.
 While I do occasionally try to write essays about the reasoning and engineering behind what I do, I otherwise endeavor simply to make sure my clients get a good, personal, intentional experience—and then hopefully to let the work speak for itself.

 To choose deliberation in these ways means occasionally seeming like a small-time operation.
 But that’s precisely what Norbauer & Co. is.
-I’m very OK with this, and I ask that my clients be too.
+I’m very OK with this, and we ask that our clients be too.